Akk525/clio/README.md

 USDC-native markets on Base.

-Fiat on- / off-ramps for fans who are not crypto-native.
+Fiat on- / off-ramps for non-crypto-native fans.